chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 2. Do it with a `Task`
 3. Use `async-await`

-We'll discuss async-await later, which is a much newer concept.
+We'll discuss async-await later, which is a comperatively newer concept.
 Before making our choice, let's understand what are threads and tasks.

 A **`thread`** is a low level construct and roughly represents an actual OS-level thread.
 {: .notice--info}